How Much Does a Prenuptial Agreement Cost?

 Flat Fee Rates for Prenuptial Agreements

-It is becoming more common to see a flat fee billing structure for contract drafting projects, like a prenuptial agreement.
-In a flat fee payment structure, attorneys will provide a flat fee price to the client for the proposed services.
+It is becoming more common to see a flat fee billing structure for contract-related projects, like drafting or reviewing a prenuptial agreement.
+In a flat fee payment structure, attorneys will provide a flat fee price to the client for the proposed services, which is an all-in rate.

 The client usually prefers flat fee rates because they know exactly how much they will be spending for legal services.
 It is vital, however, that the client knows what is included in the flat fee rate.